 If you have any questions about your treatment please ask your doctor or nurse.
 Our pastoral care team offers a caring support network to all patients.
 The dedicated embers of this team will visit you during your stay and are available at your request to discuss any anxieties or problems that you may have.

 Varicose veins are veins that have become enlarged and twisted.
 Any vein may become varicose, but the veins most commonly affected are those in your legs and feet.
-This is because standing and walking increases the pressure in the veins in your lower body.
+That’s because standing and walking upright increases the pressure in the veins in your lower body.

 For many people, varicose veins and spider veins—a common, mild and medically insignificant variation of varicose veins—are simply a cosmetic concern.
 For other people, varicose veins can cause aching pain and discomfort.
 Sometimes the condition leads to more serious problems.
 Varicose veins may also signal a higher risk of other disorders of the circulatory system.

 - You will stay in the recovery room within the theatre suite after the operation while you waken from the anaesthetic.
 You will be transferred on your bed to your room in the Day Procedure Unit.

 - Your nurse will take frequent observations of your vital signs (e.g. pulse) and dressings for several hours after the surgery.
 These will become less frequent as you recover but remain regular until you leave hospital.